allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 itself, we need to store an artificial key, moreover two indexes are required here: on the artificial key and on the `name` and `surname` fields.

-We can now move on to comparing the execution plans of queries to two collections, so let's take a look at the result of the `explain` commands:
+We can now move on to comparing the execution plans of queries to two collections, so let’s take a look at the result of the `explain` commands:

 ```javascript